Mobility-Data-Space/mds-edc/docs/FAQ.md

 Vault runs in **development mode** (`command: server -dev`), which stores data **in-memory only**.

-*Secrets that persist (recreated by init-vault.sh):*
-- ✅ Transfer proxy signing keys
-- ✅ DAPS certificate and private key
-- ✅ Any secrets defined in init-vault.sh

-*Secrets that are LOST on restart:*
-- ❌ OAuth2 client secrets created by EDC at runtime
-- ❌ Dynamically created access tokens
-- ❌ Any secrets added manually via Vault UI
-- ❌ Runtime-generated keys and credentials

-**Impact:**
-If you have configured OAuth2-protected data sources or other runtime secrets, they will stop working after a Vault container restart.
-You'll need to reconfigure them.

-**Solution:**
 For production deployments, configure Vault with persistent storage (Raft backend).
 See the [Production Vault Setup Guide](deployment/production_vault_setup.md).

 ### Why is Vault running in dev mode and what are the implications?